shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/universal-pixel-sdk-for-ios.md

 1. **Use Xandr Unified Pixel SDK XCFramework**.

 > [!NOTE]
-> We are distributing PixieSDK.xcframework, which you can download [here]: (https://acdn.adnxs.com/mobile/pixiesdk/ios/1.1/PixieXCFramework.zip).
+> We are distributing PixieSDK.xcframework, which you can download [here](https://acdn.adnxs.com/mobile/pixiesdk/ios/1.1/PixieXCFramework.zip).
 Download the file and add it to the **Frameworks** folder.

 - Create **Frameworks** folder.